 Analyzing Past Experiences

-• Unsuccessful results: Could point to unrealistic expectations or other issues.
+- Unsuccessful Results: These could point to unrealistic expectations or other issues that need addressing.

 Steps for Improvement

-• Consult thoroughly: Discuss your past experiences with your current surgeon.
+- Consult Thoroughly: Discuss your past experiences with your current surgeon.
+Transparency is key to ensuring a safe and successful outcome.

 Final Thoughts: Choosing the Right Path

-Identifying these early warning signs can be critical in ensuring a successful and safe plastic surgery experience.
+Identifying these early warning signs is critical to ensuring a successful and safe plastic surgery experience.
 If you or someone you know displays any of these signs, it’s important to take a step back and evaluate the situation carefully.
 Always seek professional advice and consider all factors before moving forward with any cosmetic procedures.

-By addressing these potential red flags, you ensure that you’re not only prioritizing your safety but also setting realistic expectations for your cosmetic journey.
+By addressing these potential red flags, you ensure that you’re prioritizing your safety and setting realistic expectations for your cosmetic journey.